ArielMAJ/CS50P-Project/README.md

 Implements the loading screen class.
 It can be directly executed for testing if it's working.
 This will receive a list of threads to wait for.
 It uses a CS50P image.

+Importing the rembg module (and a few other modules that use AI which I considered adding) can take quite a few seconds, probably more on weaker computers.
+So, having a loading screen and importing those modules in parallel was something that made sense.
+Without a loading screen, the user would stare at they terminal waiting for the main screen to pop up.
+It would be even worse if the user just double clicks a shortcut that starts the app: it would be unclear whether the shortcut have been executed or not.
+The loading screen makes it clear the app is starting and loading its dependencies.

 ## main_window.py

 Implements the main window class.
-Theis defines all the GUI widgets, placing and what each does.
-It uses customtkinter module in attempt to have a more modern feel and some icons from flaticon.com.
+This defines all the GUI widgets, placing and what each does.
+It uses customtkinter module in attempt to have a more modern feel and some icons from "flaticon.com".
+This is the screen in which the user will interact with the app.

 ## test_project.py

 Implements the required test functions and more.
 Uses parametrized tests to facilitate testing many different situations.

-# Evolution of the project.
+## Evolution of the project.

 I started with only tkinter and simple colors, then I tried a few color palletes.
 Thanks to some tips from active people on CS50 discord I got to learn about customtkinter and managed to get a more windows10/11 feel to the app.